Veriff/veriff-sample-android/README.md

 # Upgrading Veriff

-## Upgrading Veriff SDK from 1.* to 2.+
+### 3. Upgrading Veriff SDK from 1.* to 2.*

-### 3. Veriff SDK upgrade to 2.+

-Veriff SDK 2.+ integration has changed significantly since 1.*.
-There are mayor changes in the SDK distribution where the SDK from now on is distributed via gradle import and many previously required services have been removed and trimmed down.
+Veriff SDK 2.* integration has changed significantly since 1.*.
+There are major changes in the SDK distribution where the SDK from now on is distributed via gradle import and many previously required services have been removed and trimmed down.

 ## 3.1 Remove Veriff SDK required Firebase code